Congratulations to our 2010 Grantees!

 $3000

-1000 Pieces will be a fully interactive and evolving beautiful public sculpture on New York City’s Governors Island, in the seasonal sculpture garden, and in conjunction with the FIGMENT, an annual free, participatory arts festival.
+1000 Pieces was a fully interactive and evolving beautiful public sculpture on New York City’s Governors Island in the seasonal sculpture garden, and in conjunction with FIGMENT, an annual free, participatory arts festival.

-The sculpture’s initial state is a simple, rectangular, gazebo-like wooden structure, eleven feet in height and six feet in width, with seating around the outside perimeter and a roof atop four posts.
-Running up the height of the vertical posts will be “L” shaped pieces of plywood.
-Every eight inches, each of these plywood panels will have one-inch notches.
-Inside the gazebo, on shelves mounted onto the posts, will be stacks of six by six inch square plywood pieces, each also having one-inch notches on each of its four sides (“notched squares”).
-The artwork will evolve throughout the summer of 2010 as passers-by become participants, taking a few pieces off the shelves and connecting them to the structure.
-The product of this process would be a simple wooden gazebo that appears to be blossoming into color during the summer months.
+The sculpture’s initial state was a simple, rectangular, gazebo-like wooden structure, eleven feet in height and six feet in width, with seating around the outside perimeter and a roof atop four posts.
+Running up the height of the vertical posts were “L” shaped pieces of plywood.
+Every eight inches, each of these plywood panels had one-inch notches.
+Inside the gazebo, on mounted shelves, were stacks of six-by-six inch square plywood pieces, each also having one-inch notches on each of its four sides (“notched squares”).
+The artwork evolved throughout the summer of 2010 as passers-by became participants, taking a few pieces off the shelves and connecting them to the structure.
+The product of this process was a simple wooden gazebo that appeared to be blossoming into color during the summer months.

-ANIMUS will hold workshops in two NYC public schools, led by our members (Samuel Tilden High School and PS 163′s Learning Through an Expanded Arts Program [LEAP]).
-Students will be presented with different levels of creative control, collaborative and individual, as they make the centerpieces for the gazebo.
-Individually they will be given markers to decorate and put their names on the notched squares.
-Collaboratively, they will work together to assemble a single sculpture from those same notched squares.
-The sculptures created by the students will ultimately be fastened on top of the structure to serve as the “crown” and “chandelier” of the gazebo.
-The centerpieces will be wooden sculptures bejeweled with vibrant colors and the names of the very people who put them together.
+ANIMUS held workshops in two NYC public schools, led by our members (Samuel Tilden High School and PS 163’s Learning Through an Expanded Arts Program [LEAP]).
+Students were presented with different levels of creative control, collaborative and individual, as they made the centerpieces for the gazebo.
+Individually they were given markers to decorate and put their names on the notched squares.
+Collaboratively, they worked together to assemble a single sculpture from those same notched squares.
+The sculptures created by the students were ultimately fastened on top of the structure to serve as the “crown” and “chandelier” of the gazebo.
+The centerpieces were wooden sculptures bejeweled with vibrant colors and the names of the people who put them together.

-On Governors Island we will create an environment that instigates a dynamic relationship between the participant and the object, and between the participants themselves.
-They can work together to create compositions through shape and color-combinations, as well as approach the piece on their own.
-At the entrance of the work we would place an engraved plaque asking such questions as “How might one affect the entirety by making seemingly small changes?”
-We hope that this element further inspires discourse surrounding the concepts and themes explored in the work: community and collaboration, decision and action.
+On Governors Island, 1000 Pieces created an environment that instigated a dynamic relationship between the participant and the object, and between the participants themselves.
+Participants worked together to create compositions through shape and color-combinations, as well as approach the piece on their own.
+At the entrance of the work was an engraved plaque asking questions such as “How might one affect the entirety by making seemingly small changes?”
+This element further inspired discourse surrounding the concepts and themes explored in the work: community and collaboration, decision and action.

 Bent Festival Interactive Art Installations